Aryd01/Attendance_sheet/readme.md

+Note - If you are using Jiofiber or jio sim switch on vpn or change the isp as images doesnot load with jiofiber it is a known issue
 # Attendance Sheet Application

 The Attendance Sheet Application is a web-based tool that allows users to manage and track attendance records for students.
 It provides a user-friendly interface using HTML and CSS for the frontend, Flask framework for the backend, and SQLite with SQLAlchemy for database management.
 This README file provides an overview of the application, installation instructions, and usage details.